MobileRoboticsSkoltech/AkulaControl/README.md

 4. gcc, g++ (version >= 9.3.0)
 5. arm-none-eabi-g++, arm-none-eabi-gcc (version >= 9.2.1)
 6. **(optional)** basler-ros2-driver (if you need this camera, otherwise exclude it from the Main.launch.py and from AkulaSensorsRecord.sh that currently obtains images from Basler while recording)
+7. **(optional)** velodyne (if you need a ros2 node for this lidar, otherwise exclude it from the Main.launch.py and from AkulaSensorsRecord.sh that currently obtains data from Velodyne while recording)

 For some tools you can change CMakeLists.txt files to check whether building works for older versions.